Li-Lab-SUSTech/Multi-color-4Pi/README.md

 If you use this code for your research, please cite our paper:

-* Jianwei Chen, Benxi Yao, Zhichao Yang, Wei Shi, Tingdan Luo, Peng Xi, Dayong Jin, and Yiming Li, "Ratiometric 4Pi single-molecule localization with optimal resolution and color assignment," Opt.
+* Jianwei Chen, Haoyu Wang, Zhaojun Lin, and Yiming Li, "Multicolor 4Pi single molecule localization based on differences in interference patterns," Opt.
 Lett.
 47, 325-328 (2022)

 # Requirements
 Matlab R2019a or newer